Turin: Sport

 The city has a rich sporting heritage as the home to two historically significant football teams: Juventus FC (founded in 1897) and Torino FC (founded in 1906).
 Juventus has the larger fan base, especially all over Italy and worldwide, while Torino enjoys a greater support in the city itself.
 The two clubs contest the oldest derby in Italy, the Derby della Mole.

 Juventus is Italy's most successful football club and one of the most successful in the world.
 It ranks joint twelfth in the list of the world's clubs with the most official international titles (sixth between European clubs), and was the first in association football history—remaining the only one in the world (as of 2022, after the first UEFA Europa Conference League Final)—to have won all possible official continental competitions and the world title.
 Juventus' owned ground, the Juventus Stadium, was inaugurated in 2011 and hosted the 2014 UEFA Europa League final, the 2021 Nations League finals and the 2022 Women's Champions League final.
 This was the first time the city hosted a seasonal UEFA club competition's single-match final.
 Juventus' female team has won, among others, five straight Serie A titles since its inception in 2017, becoming one of the most winning teams in the country.

 Torino FC was founded by the union of one of the oldest football teams in Turin, Football Club Torinese (founded in 1894), with breakaways from Juventus and was the most successful team, called "Grande Torino", in the Serie A during the 1940s.
 In 1949, in the Superga air disaster, a plane carrying almost the whole team crashed into the Basilica of Superga in the Turin hills.
 Torino currently plays its home games at the Stadio Olimpico "Grande Torino", named after the team of the 1940s, which was a host stadium for the 1934 FIFA World Cup and the venue of the opening ceremonies of the XX Winter Olympics and IX Paralympic Winter Games and the closing ceremony of the former; moreover the team recently rebuilt the historic Stadio Filadelfia, used for games of the youth teams and trainings of the first squad, and the planned seat of the team museum.

 The city hosted the final stages of the EuroBasket 1979.
 The most important basketball club team is the Auxilium Torino, refounded in 2009, playing in the Italian LBA.
 In 2018 Auxilium Torino went to win its first Italian Basketball Cup ever.
 Turin hosted the 2006 Winter Olympics in February 2006.
 Turin is the largest city to have ever hosted a Winter Olympics, and was the largest metropolitan area to host them at the time.
 The city was awarded with the title of European Capital of Sport 2015.
 The candidature sees the city strongly committed to increasing sports activities.
-The city hosts the ATP Finals tennis event from 2021 to 2025.
-Turin will host the 2025 Special Olympics World Winter Games.
+The city hosted the ATP Finals tennis event from 2021 to 2025.
+Turin hosted the 2025 Special Olympics World Winter Games.